-The linkages defined for the KEEL engine are the same as the ways that a human might link pieces of information.
+The linkages defined for the KEEL engine can be compared to the various ways that a human might link pieces of information.

 The KEEL toolkit provides a unique way to document the human decision-making model for specific applications.

 Devices must operate autonomously and make judgmental decisions on their own